peeringdb/docs/docs/howto/manage-permissions.md

 ## How do I give permissions to a user who is already affiliated with other organizations?
 User accounts can be associated with multiple organizations.
 For instance, a consultant could be associated with each of their client’s organizations.
 Similarly, a large organization composed of several operating companies could have a different organization for each operating company in PeeringDB and have some users affiliated with those instead of trying to centralize control.

-The user just needs to request affiliation with each organization whose data they will be updating in PeeringDB.
+The user just needs to request – and be granted – affiliation with each organization whose data they will be updating in PeeringDB.

 ## How do I authenticate at external services using my PeeringDB account?
 If your organization operates a network and has the Autonomous System registered with PeeringDB, your users can use their PeeringDB accounts to [authenticate at external services](/blog/oauth_users/) that have enabled PeeringDB’s OAuth service.